ilund3/AHA-ChatGPT-App/README.md

 4. Name it "AHA Guidelines" and provide a description
 5. Click **Create**

-**Note:** The app is configured to appear under the prompt bar as a native ChatGPT app (using `ui://app/` resource).
-After connecting, you should see "AHA Guidelines" appear as an app option that you can open directly, not just as a tool that gets triggered automatically.
+**Note:** The app works as a tool that ChatGPT can call automatically when users ask questions about heart health, cardiovascular disease, or AHA guidelines.
+Responses are provided as plain text with no visual widgets.

 ## Adding Documents

-The server comes with sample AHA documents.
+The server comes with AHA website and online information.
 To add your own documents:

+1. **JSON File (Recommended)**: Edit `guidelines.json` and add new document entries
-1. **Programmatically**: Use the `add_aha_document` tool through ChatGPT or MCP Inspector
+2. **Programmatically**: Use the `add_aha_document` tool through ChatGPT or MCP Inspector
-2. **Code**: Edit `server.js` and add documents to the `initializeSampleDocuments()` method in the `AHADocumentStore` class
+3. **Code**: Edit `server.js` and add documents to the `initializeSampleDocuments()` method in the `AHADocumentStore` class

 ### Example: Adding a document via code